tangerine-orange/cartography-course/src/module4/outline.md

 }).addTo(map);
 ```

 In this example, we define a `style` function that sets the style of each feature based on its properties.
+Note that this particular style will not change our place marker, but it will have an effect on any polygon features on your map (**TODO:** Add polygons to map)

 #### Adding Layers and Layer Controls